History

 Our History

 Actas Españolas de Psiquiatría was founded after the Civil War, in 1940, by Juan José López Ibor (1906-1991) when he was living in Madrid after finishing his training in France and Germany.
 The following year, the Journal changed its name to Actas Españolas de Psiquiatría y Neurología, as, at the time, psychiatry and neurology were closely linked.
 Indeed, López Ibor and his school have always considered these areas related fields.
 In 1944, he went into exile and lost some of his privileges, including the right to direct doctoral theses or edit publications.
 As a result, the Journal became international and was known as Actas Luso-Españolas de Psiquiatría y Neurología, directed by Prof. Henrique J. Barahona Fernandes, then a professor at the University of Lisbon.
 A few years later, Jose Leme Lopes, a professor of psychiatry at the University of Rio de Janeiro, joined the Board of the Journal.
 At the beginning of the 1970s, coinciding with the birth of neuroscience, the Journal again changed its name by adding "y ciencias afines" (and related sciences) in order to complement psychiatry and neurology with ideas from associated disciplines.
-In 1979, Juan José López-Ibor joined the Board, where he remains until 1991.
+In 1979, Professor Juan José López-Ibor Aliño joined the editorial board of the journal and held the position until his passing in January 2015.
+That same year, his daughter, Professor María Inés López-Ibor, took over the reins of the journal.